Seven shootings, three fatal take place within 24 hours across Hampton Roads

 Then on Sunday afternoon in Newport News, police took a call about a gunshot victim on Garden Drive.
 Investigators found a man dead from multiple gunshot wounds outside an apartment complex.
 Garden Drive is the same street where two children were shot this past October.

-The gunfire erupted feet away from Anderson Park where a community was just held Saturday to combat gun violence in the city.
+The gunfire erupted feet away from Anderson Park, where a community walk was just held Saturday to combat gun violence in the city.

 All three cases are under investigation and suspects have not been named.
 In addition to three homicides, there were also four shootings in Hampton, Portsmouth, Suffolk and Chesapeake.
 The victims in all four cases did not have life-threatening injuries.